 We are continuing to offer Electronic Recycling Events.
 However, during our current health crisis, please follow these rules when you bring items to Electronics Recycling sites.

 - 1 car at a time will be unloaded, so please wait in line patiently

 Program details: plano.gov/3435/Electronics-Recycling

 Can I still purchase Texas Pure Products?

-You can still purchase products at our Custer Road retail store.
-Our Melissa site is temporarily closed.
+Yes, you can still purchase products at our Custer Road retail store and Melissa site.

 Are you still issuing property code violations?